Defaultik/telegram_stealer/README.md

 ## 🥷🏻 telegram_stealer
-steals windows telegram session and send it to your discord via webhook **(made in educational purposes)**
+steals windows telegram session and sends it to your discord via webhook **(made in educational purposes)**

 ![](https://i.imgur.com/OgE32sK.png)